-Albufeira, a former fishing village in the southern Algarve, is a major tourist destination.
+A former fishing village in the southern Algarve, Albufeira is now a major tourist destination.

-It is a lively and popular resort town with stunning beaches, a beautiful climate, and scores of restaurants and bars, and is renowned for its buzzing nightlife.
+It is a lively and popular resort town with stunning beaches, a beautiful climate, and scores of restaurants and bars – renowned for its buzzing nightlife.

 Albufeira is popular with travellers of all kinds, from youthful revellers to family holidaymakers.

 High season, and the hottest months, are July and August.
 October marks the end of the holiday season and winter falls during December and January.

-This popular tourist resort is situated 40 km west of Faro Airport.
-Travel by car on the toll road takes approximately 36 minutes.
+This popular tourist resort is situated 40 kilometres west of Faro Airport.
+Travelling by car on the toll road takes approximately 36 minutes.

 It is worth noting that airport shuttles booked with accommodation usually stop at a selection of hotels.

-Parking can be difficult during the summer months and there’s the convenience of a tourist train that runs between Areias de São João and the old town.
+Parking can be difficult during the summer months and there is the convenience of a tourist train that runs between Areias de São João and the Old Town.

-There’s also the excellent local mini-bus network – Giro.
+There is also the excellent local mini-bus network Giro.

 Albufeira’s Old Town is the most interesting part of the city, and offers a relaxed and charming atmosphere.
 Panning out from a delightful main square, the Old Town is filled with pretty cobbled streets lined with coffee shops, cafés, restaurants, clothes shops, leather goods shops, gift shops and street stalls.

-There are many bars in the old town, which stay open until late.
+There are numerous bars in the Old Town, staying open until late.

 Meandering streets are lined with whitewashed houses and many alleys have pavements laid in pretty patterns.

-Below the old town, on Rua 5 de Outubro, there’s a foot tunnel through the rock that takes you out to the beach.
+Below the Old Town, on Rua 5 de Outubro, is a foot tunnel through the rock that takes you out to the beach.

 This part of Albufeira is full of historic and notable buildings.

-The city’s castle, along with most of the town was destroyed in the infamous 1755 earthquake.
+The city’s castle, together with most of the town, was destroyed in the infamous 1755 earthquake.

 The Torre do Relógio (clock tower), which was built on one of the old castle towers in the Old Town, is normally lit up on festive occasions.